 Pete joined Argonne National Laboratory in 2002.
 As director of engineering and chief architect for the TeraGrid, he designed and deployed the world’s most powerful Grid computing system for linking production high performance computing centers for the National Science Foundation.

 He served as director of the Argonne Leadership Computing Facility from 2008 to 2010.
-He is currently the director of the Exascale Technology and Computing Institute, where he leads Argonne’s exascale computing strategic initiative, and is co-director of the Northwestern-Argonne Institute for Science and Engineering.
+He is currently a Senior Computer Scientist and co-Director of the Northwestern Argonne Institute of Science and Engineering.
 He is also a co-founder of the International Exascale Software Project (IESP).